 What is a sinking fund?

-It's money put aside for the purpose of spending since it's not meant to be saved for a long period of time.
-It's not money you'll carry with you until retirement.
+A sinking fund is money put aside for the purpose of spending and is not meant to be saved for a long period of time.
+It's not money you'll carry with you until retirement, or have put away for a an unexpected rainy day.

 Do I need a sinking fund?

-Sinking funds can be used to cover expenses that you're planning for such as tuition or a recurring bill.
-It can even be used to plan for a new purchase.
 If you want to save for a tablet, instead of taking half of your check and buying it, you can put $100 to the side, and keep adding money until you have enough.
+The point of having one or several sinking funds is that you can eliminate financial stress and financial anxiety.

 Is it the same as my emergency fund?